openplans/openblock-old/docs/install/configuration.rst

 that there have been some reliability issues with this server in the past.

-Other Publically Available Layers
+Other Publicly Available Layers
 ---------------------------------

-We support any base layer supported by `olwidget
+It's easy to use any base layer supported by `olwidget
 <http://olwidget.org/olwidget/v0.4/doc/django-olwidget.html#general-map-display>`_.
 More specifically: